f5devcentral/f5-agility-labs-vdi/docs/lab5/content-lab5.rst

    - Navigate to Local Traffic>>Virtual Servers>>Virtual Server List
    - View the configuration of the VM_LAB_1_PCOIP_pcoip_udp VIP.
 We will replicate this configuration using the IP of the new VIP we created for VDI access (Hint—Open an additional browser window connected to F5-bigip1a.demoisfun.net.
 This will allow you to display different VIPs in the same device)
    - Navigate to Local Traffic>>Virtual Servers>>Virtual Server List
-   - Press the Create Button in the upper right section of the GUI
+   - Press the "Create" Button in the upper right section of the GUI
    - Configure the VIP with the variables below

 #.
 VIP Config Parameters